koendv/hyp2mat/README.txt

-Importing a HyperLynx file occurs in two steps:
+Importing a HyperLynx file in openEMS occurs in two steps:
  1. the HyperLynx file is translated into a matlab function (hyp2mat)
  2. the generated matlab function is executed.